mal49/defo-not-strava-wrapped/README.md

 ## 🔒 Privacy

 Your data stays private:
-- The app only reads your activity data via Strava's API
+- The app only reads your activity data via Strava's API or your uploaded export
 - No data is stored on any external server
 - All processing happens in your browser
 - Tokens are stored locally and can be cleared anytime
+- **File upload mode**: Data never leaves your device

 ## 🐛 Troubleshooting